memgraph/docs/docs/reference-guide/replication.md

 SET REPLICATION ROLE TO REPLICA WITH PORT <port_number>;
 ```

-If you set the port of each REPLICA instance to `10000` it will be easier to
+If you set the port of each REPLICA instance to `10000`, it will be easier to
-register replicas later on, because the query for registering replicas uses the
+register replicas later on because the query for registering replicas uses the
 port 10000 as the default one.

 ### Assigning the MAIN role

 The replication cluster should have only one MAIN instance in order to
-avoid errors to the replication system.
+avoid errors in the replication system.
 If the original MAIN instance fails, you
 can promote a REPLICA instance to be the new MAIN instance by running the
 following query: